Category: economics

 Governor Romneycare promises to be a better Obama

 Governor Romneycare is campaigning to be the Republican presidential candidate.
 He tells us that: Every turnaround has three rules.
 Focus, focus, focus.
 Focus on what’s most important, devote all your energy to that which is broken. … Instead of focusing his energy on the economy he delegated the stimulus to Nancy Pelosi and Harry Reid, and they built a stimulus which grew government jobs but didn’t grow private-sector jobs.
+And then he went to work on his real agenda.
 And …